YJDoc2/The-Transpiler-Project/project.md

 \# test16.c transpiled from test16.tpp for testing class definitions only with attributes<br />
 Now after class definition , it adds a #include for each class in the main file

+\# test17.c transpiled from test17.tpp for testing method declarations<br />
+Added initial method declaration support in classes, More testing is required<br />

 Add basic class(structure) support, just declaring them with only variables is enough for now

 then add fn declaration within the classes, which will go to their own files.